Breath as a resource

 In our session, we are guided by the client’s current and individual needs.
 Interventions can be combined during the sessions:

-• Breath massage and classical massage on the skin
+• Breath massage directly on the skin (to regulate and calm the nervous system)

 • Therapeutic conversation